Skip to main content

 thermador-pro-range-star-burner

-Thermador's signature Star Burner is designed with a unique shape that offers better pan coverage and easier cleaning.
+Thermador's signature Star Burner is designed with a unique shape that offers better pan coverage (allegedly) and easier cleaning.

 Wi-Fi

-Thermador's range comes equipped with Wi-Fi capabilities.
-You can control your range from an app on your phone, which also allows you to access recipes and adjust the temperature remotely.
+You can control your range from a phone app, which also allows you to access recipes and adjust the temperature remotely.

 Thermador Pro Range Problems